Robin Baker (biologist): Career and research

-The findings are "the nail in the coffin for the kamikaze hypothesis," says Michael Bedford, a reproductive biologist at Cornell University's Weill Medical Center in New York City.
-He says he had never given the idea much credence.
+The findings were "the nail in the coffin for the kamikaze hypothesis," according to Michael Bedford, a reproductive biologist at Cornell University's Weill Medical Center in New York City.
+He said he had never given the idea much credence.

 Publications

 As well as being the author of around one hundred scientific papers and six academic books, Robin Baker is the author of four popular science books: Sperm Wars; Baby Wars; Sex in the Future; and Fragile Science.
 He has also written three novels: Primal; Caballito; and The Hitchhiker’s Child which under the guise of being sexual whodunits continue the theme of the evolution of human sexual behaviour.
 His first novel, Primal, was likened to both the TV series Lost and William Golding's Lord of the Flies.
 It describes a group of university students and staff stranded on a remote desert island occupied by feral chimpanzees.
 Bit by bit the people find themselves stripped of all the trappings of civilization until like the apes around them they have only their instincts to guide them.